liflab/beepbeep-3-book/pre-markdown/dsl/README.md

 - - -

 In this chapter, we have seen why BeepBeep does not provide a single built-in query language to write processor chains.
 Rather, using a palette called `dsl`, it provides facilities that allow users to design and use their own domain-specific language.
 The `dsl` palette makes it possible to quickly write the *grammar* for a language, and provides a *parser* called Bullwinkle that can read and parse strings from any grammar at runtime.
 Moreover, thanks to a special object called a `GrammarObjectBuilder`, one can easily walk through a parse tree, and progressively construct an object such as a chain of processors by defining methods specific to each rule of the grammar.
 The end result is that, through a few lines of grammar and a few lines of building code, it is possible to have a working interpreter for a custom query language with very little effort.

+Remember that the languages we have shown in this chapter are only *examples* meant to illustrate the usage of the Bullwinkle parser and its various `ObjectBuilder`s.
+They are no more "BeepBeep's language" than any language you can create yourself: as we have seen in the beginning of the chapter, this is actually the whole point.

 <!-- :wrap=soft: -->